ewimpey/code-to-omaha/README.md

 * Watch the repository for updates, including the leaderboard and game results.
 * Feel free to discuss predictions, strategies, and Git tips in the Issues section!

+Scoring Details:
+1 point for regional runner-up
+2 points for regional winner
+4 points for super regional winner
+8 points for CWS pool runner-up
+12 points for CWS pool champ
+16 points for Champion
+Tiebreaker - total number of upsets picked

 ## Thank you for participating, and may the best bracket win!